107.6 Completing the AMR

 NOTE: It is not necessary to keep track of day counts on an AMR for Extended TANF adults.
 Extended TANF does not have a time limit.

-The recipient must initial or sign the AMR and return it to the CAO within 30 days of the date of the CAO signature.
+The individual must initial and sign the AMR and return it to the CAO within 30 days of the date of the CAO signature.

-As circumstances change, a recipient may qualify for Extended TANF under another eligibility track.
-Any changes between tracks require a partial renewal, including a new or updated AMR.
+As circumstances change, an individual may qualify for Extended TANF under another ETANF hardship criteria.
+Any changes between hardship criteria requires a partial renewal, including a new or updated AMR.

 The CAO must distribute the AMR as follows: